aakashninan/aakashninan/README.md

 - 😄 Pronouns: He/Him
 - 👀 I’m interested in C & Python Programming
 - 🎓 I'm currently pursuing Integrated Masters in Computer Application from RCSS
-- 🌱 I’m currently learning C Programming
+- 🌱 I’m currently learning C Programming and Web designing using HTML,JavaScript and CSS
 - 📫 How to reach me email:= aakashninangikku@gmail.com